-Tammy L. Littrell is currently serving the roles of Acting Administrator for Region 9, as well as the Region 9 Deputy Administrator.
+Tammy L. Littrell is currently serving the roles of Acting Administrator for Region 8, as well as the Region 9 Deputy Administrator.
+As Acting Region 8 Administator, Littrell is responsible for overseeing FEMA mitigation, preparedness, and disaster response and recovery activities for the region's six states and 29 tribal nations.

 As the Deputy Regional Administrator, she leads federal emergency programs in the States of Arizona, California, Hawaii, Nevada, the territories of American Samoa and Guam, and the Commonwealth of the Northern Mariana Islands.
 Tammy has been a public servant for over 32 years, most recently as the Acting Deputy Regional Administrator for FEMA Region 2, leading the FEMA response and recovery efforts for COVID-19 for the states of New York, New Jersey, the Commonwealth of Puerto Rico, the U.S. Virgin Islands and eight Tribal Nations with a total population of more than 32 million people.
 Tammy was a member of the DoD/FEMA/HHS/New York State & City COVID Unified Coordination Group that oversaw operations for Federal, State, Local & Tribal governments.
 She also responded to White House and congressional constituent concerns and led a team of more than 400 employees.